seathasky/FF14-MAC_ModSupport/README.md

  * in the file FFXIV.cfg, there is a line with CutsceneMovieOpening, change that to CutsceneMovieOpening 1. this gets rid of the infinite black screen.

  * ACT requires a custom script to function with networking.
-You can find it here: https://github.com/marzent/ffxiv-on-mac (Thanks Marzant)
+You can find it here: https://github.com/marzent/ffxiv-on-mac This also fixes network issue w/ FF14 installation if you have any.
+(Thanks Marzant)

  * An early build of Bunny Hud can be found here https://github.com/marzent/Bunny-HUD.
 You will need this for full overlay support in ACT (Thanks Marzant)